kivy/kivy-ios/README.md

-    launchimage   Create Launch images for your xcode project icon          Create Icons for your xcode project pip           Install a pip dependency into the distribution
+    launchimage   Create Launch images for your xcode project icon          Create Icons for your xcode project pip           Install a pip dependency into the distribution pip3          Install a pip dependency into the python 3 distribution
 ```

 ## FAQ